 There is no history, providence, description of the file, compliance information, information on whether the data is sensitive or not.
 You may struggle to do anything useful with the data because you do not know what the data is.

 Why is metadata the forgotten hero?

-Our VP of product Sinead McKeown explains the importance of metadata in this short video:
+Sinead McKeown explains the importance of metadata in this short video:

 Metadata allows organisations to capture contextual information about a file or piece of data allowing information governance, compliance, and descriptive information so you know what the file contains, how long it should be kept for and how it relates to other files in your possession.
 This allows you to govern, search and put context to your data, adding a huge amount of value to your data.